hashicorp/terraform-provider-azurerm/website/docs/d/mssql_virtual_machine.html.markdown

 The following arguments are supported:

+* `name` - (Required) The name of the SQL virtual machine.

-* `resource_group_name` - (Required) Name of the resource group that contains the resource.
+* `resource_group_name` - (Required) The name of the resource group that contains the resource.
 You can obtain this value from the Azure Resource Manager API or the portal.

-* `name` - (Required) Name of the SQL virtual machine.

 ## Attributes Reference

 The following attributes are exported:

+* `id` - The ARM resource id of the SQL virtual machine group this SQL virtual machine is or will be part of.

+* `name` - The name of the SQL virtual machine, which is the same with the name of the Virtual Machine provided.

-* `resource_group_name` - (Required) Name of the resource group that contains the resource.
+* `resource_group_name` - (Required) The name of the resource group that contains the resource.
 You can obtain this value from the Azure Resource Manager API or the portal.
 Changing this forces a new resource to be created.

-* `location` - (Required) Resource location.
-Changing this forces a new resource to be created.
+* `location` - (Required) The resource location.
+The change of the location forces a new resource to be created.

-* `virtual_machine_resource_id` - ARM Resource id of underlying virtual machine created from SQL marketplace image.
+* `virtual_machine_resource_id` - The ARM Resource id of underlying virtual machine created from SQL marketplace image.

-* `id` - ARM resource id of the SQL virtual machine group this SQL virtual machine is or will be part of.

-* `name` - Name of the SQL virtual machine, which is the same with the name of the Virtual Machine provided.

-* `sql_server_license_type` - SQL Server license type.
+* `sql_license_type` - The SQL Server license type.
 Possible values include: 'PAYG'(Pay As You Go), 'AHUB'(Azure Hybrid Benefit).Defaults to `PAYG`.

-* `sql_image_sku` - SQL Server edition type.
+* `sql_sku` - The SQL Server edition type.
 Possible values include: 'Developer', 'Express', 'Standard', 'Enterprise', 'Web'.
 Defaults to `Developer`.

 * `tags` - Resource tags.
 Changing this forces a new resource to be created.